karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

   updatedReplicas: 1
 ```

-When working with kubernetes, you should get familiar with these yaml files.
+When working with Kubernetes, you should get familiar with these YAML files.

-The kubernetes service is also comprised of yaml's.
+The Kubernetes service also comprises YAMLs.
 Let's take a look at that by running `kubectl get service helloworld-service -o yaml`

 ```
 apiVersion: v1